TheOdinProject/curriculum/git/foundations_git/git_basics.md

 1. <span id="new-github-repo"></span>You should have already created a GitHub account in the [Setting Up Git](https://www.theodinproject.com/lessons/foundations-setting-up-git) lesson.

-1. From the GitHub homepage, create a new repository by clicking the "+" button in the top-right corner and selecting "New repository".
+1. From the GitHub homepage, create a new repository by clicking the "+" button in the top-right corner and selecting "New repository". *If you are using a smaller viewport, that button may be hidden.
+In that case click on your profile picture in the top-right corner and the button will appear next to your profile name.*

 1. Give your repository the name "git_test" in the repository name input field.
 Check "Add a README file".
 And then create the repository by clicking the "Create repository" button at the bottom of the page.